luka712/moje-sunce/exampleSite/content/english/project/rio-furniture-3.md

 herbicides, pesticides and fertilizers.
 Later on, we plan to develop the production of several new products from the almond core and leaves – chocolate almond sweets and almond oil for cosmetics.

-In a full yield we expect 20 tons of almond kernels, which should mainly end up as a raw material for further processing.
+In a full yield we expect 20 tons of almond kernels, which will mainly be used as raw material for further processing.
 If we implement orchard irrigation and pollination by bees, the yield can increase up to 40 %.